 Increase Your Vitamin Intake

-Try a Neti Pot
+Use a Neti Pot

-Try Ginger and Garlic
+Eat Plenty of Ginger and Garlic

 Avoid Dairy Foods

 Leafy greens like spinach, kale, and collard greens contain a lot of fiber and nutrients that your body needs to heal more quickly.
-Make a simple salad or if you aren’t too hungry, just blend up a smoothie with greens and fruits to get the added vitamin C as well.
+Make a simple salad or if you aren’t too hungry, just blend up a smoothie with greens and fruits.
+A smoothie will give you added vitamin C as well from the fruits.

-Add More Garlic
+Add More Garlic to Your Foods

 When you are cooking meals or snacks while you have a head cold, don’t miss out on the chance to add a little garlic.
 This is one of the best spices to have when you are sick, since garlic has natural antibacterials and antimicrobials.
 These properties can actually help to get rid of bacteria and viruses in your body that lead to both head colds and the flu.

 Eat Your Chicken Noodle Soup

-3 Healing Soups for a Head Cold
+Recipes for 3 Healing Soups for a Head Cold

 If you are suffering from a head cold, one of the best things you can do is give your body healthy foods without a lot of artificial ingredients.
 You might know that chicken noodle soup does a body good when you have a cold, but that’s not the only type of soup that is good for you.
 Here are some different options to try out.